steadybit/discovery-kit/docs/discovery-api.md

 ## Target Attribute Description

-You can provide a list attribute labels.
-This will be used by the platform to show for example column headers or to show the attributes in the target selection query builder.
-This is optional, by default all `.` are replaced by a space.
+You can provide a list of attribute definitions.
+The platform will use these attribute definitions to render human-readable column headers or labels.
+Attribute definitions are optional.
+By default, all `.` are replaced by a space to generate human-readable labels.

 ### Example